Imran28K/GroupTrainingAssociation/README.md

 ## Purpose of Project

-Our objective is to take advantage of this rare opportunity to work with professional clients during our time at univeristy.
+Our objective is to take advantage of this rare opportunity to work with professional clients during our time at university.
 We aim to enhance the learning process by providing a user-friendly platform that supports all users using this application.

 ## Our Team/Contributors